 (c) 2010, Rebecca Barlow Jordan, Day-votions™ for Grandmothers, Grand Rapids, MI: Zondervan, Used by Permission, All Rights Reserved.
 (Subheadings in story added here for emphasis, not in original manuscript).

-Please use the comment section below and tell me the origin of your grandparent name.
+What’s the origin of your grandparent name?
 Who named you?
 Why that choice?
 How has that name become personal to you?
 How has the name of Jesus (and knowing Him personally) affected you?
-What are your thoughts?